oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

 {{< /alert >}}

-1. Configure the domain to record all of the classes and packages used in both WebLogic Server and customer application deserialization.
+1.  <a id="STEP_HM2_SMZ_PCC"></a>Configure the domain to record all of the classes and packages used in both WebLogic Server and customer application deserialization.

     1. In the **Edit Tree**, go to **Environment**, then **Domain**.